 The images used were pre-existing, taken as a part of the standard diagnostic procedure.
-All the patients signed the informed consent form allowing the use of their records for research and publication purposes.
-The Human Research Ethics Committee of the School of Dental Medicine of the University of Belgrade approved this research (resolution number 36/20 from December 14, 2009).
+All patients have signed the informed consent form allowing the use of their records for research and publication purposes.
+The Human Research Ethics Committee of the Faculty of Dental Medicine University of Belgrade approved this research (resolution number 36/20 from 14 December 2009).